Bitcoin Uses Less Energy Than Banking | Bitcoin Myths #1 | AllRoadsBitcoin

 When people understand what Bitcoin is (a fixed-supply, censorship-resistant monetary network with no central point of control), the energy question changes.
 It stops being “why does it use so much?” and becomes “is this worth the cost?”
 Whether the cost is justified depends on whether you think open, apolitical money is worth anything.

 The Bitcoin Standard is not built on waste.
-It is built on proof of work, the only mechanism proven at global scale so far for establishing trustless, final monetary settlement without a central authority.
-Bitcoin is the first monetary system in history that ties its integrity to physics rather than trust.
-New bitcoin cannot be created by decree or political decision.
-It requires real energy, real hardware, open competition.
-Think of it as the difference between a currency backed by a promise and one backed by a physical cost nobody can fake.
-The energy is the security.
-That is not a bug.
-That is the design.
+It is built on proof of work, the only method proven at global scale for settling money with finality and no central authority in charge.
+Bitcoin is the first monetary system that ties its integrity to physics rather than trust.
+New bitcoin cannot be willed into existence by decree or by a vote.
+It takes real energy, real hardware, and open competition to produce.
+Picture the difference between a banknote backed by a promise and one backed by a physical cost nobody can fake.
+Take the energy away and you remove the one thing that makes the ledger impossible to forge.

 Common Questions About Bitcoin’s Energy Use